Catarrh and nasal congestion

 ENT.UK says some people find salt water nasal rinses are helpful, while for others trying not to clear the throat so often may actually ease some of the symptoms.

-The NHS says inhaling steam from a bowl of hot (but not boiling) water may help some people.
+Some people find that inhaling steam from a bowl of hot (but not boiling) water helps.
 Menthol crystals or eucalyptus oil may be added to the water.
 Steaming is not normally recommended for children as there is a risk of scalding.

 For chronic or recurring catarrh, a GP may want to rule out nasal polyps.
 This may involve being sent for a CT scan.
 Doctors may also recommend allergy testing to try to pinpoint any specific triggers that lead to catarrh.